realworldocaml/book/en/compiler-output-formats.md

   | `California -> Sun
 ```

-The `ocamldoc` comments are distinguished by beginning with the double asterix,
+The `ocamldoc` comments are distinguished by beginning with the double asterix.
-with formatting conventions within the comment to mark metadata (most notably,
+There are formatting conventions for the contents of the comment to mark
-the `@tag` fields to mark specific properties such as the author of that
+metadata.
+For instance, the `@tag` fields mark specific properties such as the
-section of code).
+author of that section of code.

 Try compiling the HTML documentation and UNIX man pages by running `ocamldoc`
 over the source file.